 Xi’an (Xian) is the old capital and also the starting point of the old Silk Road.

-In Xian I walked over to the southern wall surrounding the center of the city and there explored the artists’ quarters which seems to have been overlooked by Lonely Planet and other guides.
-And there I met Wang Chang Lin, an artist and calligrapher working in his combined atelier and shop – right in from the street in a small alley filled with artists, galleries and art shops.
+In Xian, I walked over to the southern wall surrounding the centre of the city and there explored the artists’ quarters which seem to have been overlooked by Lonely Planet and other guides.
+There I met Wang Chang Lin, an artist and calligrapher working in his combined atelier and shop – right in from the street in a small alley filled with artists, galleries and art shops.

 He spoke little English and I speak no Chinese, so we used body language, smiles and apps for translations on our phones.
 I let him read the Chinese version of the description of me and the SPAR project on my phone and he got very enthusiastic.

 Resolutely, he rolled out calligraphy paper on his table, dipped his brush in the darkest black ink and here is the amazing result dedicated to me and the project:

 This is but one example of the spontaneity, generosity and kindness that one repeatedly encounters when travelling around in China.

 I am eternally grateful to him and must find a way to make good use of this fine piece of art in the various SPAR materials (like on top of this diary).
 Unfortunately, Wang has no homepage or e-mail, so I cannot promote him by making a link.

 On the way, I have uploaded a new portfolio with a few of my photos from China in 1983.

 Launched ObergPhotoGraphics.com today according to plan.
 Six portfolios and a lot of other things now ready, including a brand-new online shop.